The Corporate Governance Review: France

 Long-term shareholder value

 The Shareholder Rights Directive aims to encourage long-term shareholder engagement, in particular by facilitating the identification of shareholders.
 It enables companies to communicate with their shareholders with a view to facilitating the exercise of shareholder rights.
 The Pacte Law transposed this set of measures to adapt the French regime with regard to shareholder identification.
-Further, in October 2018, the AMF issued seven new recommendations to:

 iv Takeover defences